vitaretnama/test-dashboard/README.md

 This project was created with [Vite](https://vitejs.dev/).

-This is a simple app using Firebase Auth to authenticate users, and using Vuex to manage state.
+This is a simple app using [Fake Api] (https://reqres.in/) to authenticate users, and using Vuex to manage state.

 ## Get Started